 Immunotherapy, that is the use of the immune system to treat cancer, is currently a leading candidate in the combat against cancer.
 Unlike the toxic effects of both chemotherapy and radiation, immunotherapy is considered to have mild side effects due to its ability to differentiate between healthy and cancerous cells.
 Also, the therapeutic role of the immune system is an essential element in the healing process due to bone marrow transplantation for hematologic malignancies.

 However, a more efficacious and less toxic T cells based treatment is required.
 Effective therapy depends on the functional avidity between T cell receptors (TCRs) and peptide-MHC complex (pMHC).
-However, the natural affinity of TCR is low and they do not naturally undergo the processes that improve antibody affinity, such as somatic hypermutation (SHM).
-Currently there is no method of increasing the affinity of a TCR to its ligand.
-Moreover, there is no knowledge on how use affinity maturated TCRs for creating anti-tumor reactive cells
+However, the natural affinity of anti-tumor TCRs is low and they do not naturally undergo the processes that improve antibody affinity, such as somatic hypermutation (SHM).
+Currently there are a number of methods for increasing the affinity of a TCR to its ligand, however each method has its limitations.

-• Generating T cells reactive against a selected antigen
+- Generating T cells reactive against selected antigen

 - Robust, effective

 The approach was validated in cell lines, primary T cells and tested for efficacy in syngeneic mouse models.
 Ready for development towards clinical applications

 Bassan, D. et al. ‘Optimizing T-cell receptor avidity with somatic hypermutation’, Int.J.Cancer.
 2019 Nov 15;145(10):2816-2826. doi: 10.1002/ijc.32612.
 (2019)